springernature/vpat/springer-nature-link.md

 </ul>
 <em>Revised Section 508 - does not apply</em>
 </td>
-<td>Partially Supports</td>
+<td>Supports</td>
 <td>
-In most cases where controls contain visible text, that text is also the label for the control.
-We are continually working to find and repair instances that do not meet this criterion.
+Where controls contain visible text, that text is also the label for the control.
+When we become aware of deficiencies, we work to repair instances that do not meet this criterion.
 </td>
 </tr>
 <tr id="motion-actuation" valign="top">
-<td><a href="https://www.w3.org/TR/WCAG21/#motion-actuation"><strong>2.5.4 Motion Actuation</strong></a> (Level A 2.1 only)
+<td><a href="https://www.w3.org/TR/WCAG21/#motion-actuation"><strong>2.5.4 Motion Actuation</strong></a> (Level A 2.1 and 2.2)
 <br><br>Also applies to:<br><br>
 <em>EN 301 549 Criteria</em>
 <ul>